University of Technology Sydney

 Teaching and learning strategies

 During the study abroad tour, students have the opportunity to meet and discuss various topics on real estate markets, development process, urban planning and project financial arrangements with leading real estate developers, analysts and consultants.
-While presentations from senior corporate executives will provide valuable insight of each project, discussions during and Q&A sessions thereafter will provide a comprehensive feedback for student’s learning.
+While presentations from senior corporate executives will provide valuable insight into each project, discussions during and Q&A sessions thereafter will provide comprehensive feedback for student’s learning.
 Detailed information for project/case studies in the study tour will be uploaded online for student’s access.
 Students will learn real estate business through active and collaborative learning with peers, corporate executives and teaching staff during the study tour.
 The learning and experience are unique and won’t be obtainable in a classroom setting.

 Assessment